docker/docs/test.md

-Current styles for admonitions in [`_scss/_notes.scss`](https://github.com/docker/docker.github.io/blob/master/_scss/_notes.scss) support two broad categories of admonitions: those with prefixed text (**Note:**, **Important:**, **Warning**) and those with prefixed icons.
+Current styles for admonitions in [`_scss/_notes.scss`](https://github.com/docker/docker.github.io/blob/master/_scss/_notes.scss) support these broad categories of admonitions:

+- Notes in the old style (no Liquid tag required)
+- Notes with a prefixed icon (no Liquid tag required)
+- Important and Warning admonitions, which take `{: .important}` and `{: .warning}` tags, respectively

-The new styles (with icons) are defined in a way that will not impact admonitions formatted with the original styles (prefixed text), so notes in your published documents won't be adversely affected.
+The new styles include prepended icons, color sidebars, and bold color titles for multi-paragraph notes, but no auto-prepended text.
+These are defined in a way that will not impact admonitions formatted with the original styles, so notes in your published documents won't be adversely affected.

 Examples of both styles are shown below.

 ### Examples (original styles, prefix words)

-Admonitions with prefixed text use the following class tags, as shown in the examples.
+Admonitions with prefixed icons use the following class tags, as shown in the examples.

 * **Note:** No class tag is needed for standard notes.
 * **Important:** Use the `important` class.